Ukraine has shown US a viable peace deal – but can Trump shake off Putin’s influence?

 Trump wants to get back to business in Russia immediately.

-Ukraine has said that US negotiators, led by Daniel Driscoll, the US army secretary, had agreed to work within the terms of the new deal.
+Ukraine has said that US negotiators, led by Daniel Driscoll, had agreed to work within the terms of the new deal.

 American officials, seldom given to clarity or veracity anyway, were more vague.